developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Kiosk Mode Enabled
-Causes the app specified in the &lt;kiosk&gt; section to be launched in full screen mode when EHS starts up.
-Also disables BACK and HOME keys to prevent users from exiting the app.
-See also: [Auto-Launch]().
+Causes the app specified in the &lt;kiosk&gt; section to be launched in full screen mode after EHS starts up and disables BACK and HOME keys to prevent users from exiting the app.
+Disabled by default.
+See also: [Auto-Launch](#autolaunch).

+> Once enabled, Kiosk Mode can be disabled by pushing a new config file with its tag set to '0' if USB Debugging is enabled.
+Otherwise a factory reset is required.

 <b>Possible values</b>